Resummation-based Quantum Monte Carlo for Entanglement Entropy Computation

-One sees from Fig.~\ref{fig:fig4} (a) and (b) that both the Binder ratios of $\frac{\langle M^4 \rangle}{\langle M^2 \rangle^2}$ and $\frac{\langle D^4 \rangle}{\langle D^2 \rangle^2}$ have crossing points for various system sizes.
-The crossings of both Binder ratios eventually meet at a single point, $N_c = 4.43(2)$ at the thermodynamic limit, $L\to \infty$, as shown in the inset of Fig.~\ref{fig:fig4} (b).
-A critical point near $N_c=4.43$ can also be seen from the scaling of order parameters as a function of system sizes.
-One can see from Fig.~\ref{fig:fig4} (c) and (d) that at $N=4.44\approx N_c$ both $\langle D^2\rangle$ and $\langle M^2 \rangle$ vanish in power law of system sizes, indicating a phase transition, although we note the exponents in the power law, namely, $\langle D^2 \rangle \sim L^{-1.68(2)}$ and $\langle M^2 \rangle \sim L^{-1.47(3)}$, are different and it means that the in this case, $\eta_N \neq \eta_V$.
-Another special point of the transition is that in the inset of Fig.~\ref{fig:fig4} (b), one sees the crossing points of N\'eel and VBS phases at each finite size actually develop coexist behavior, and up to $L=64$ in the coexistence region, i.e., as a function of $N$ close to $N_c=4.43$, the system has both N\'eel and VBS long-range order, and such coexistence could well persist in the thermodynamic limit.
-Such behavior is, in fact, reminiscent of a weakly-first-order transition, which can not be answered definitely with the measurement of local observables, even though our $L$ is already larger than the previous work.
+Here, we choose $\mathbf{q_1}=(2\pi/L,0)$ and $\mathbf{q_2}=(4\pi/L,0)$ for better data quality and note that we only keep $\chi_{\mathrm{VBS}}$ data up to $L=32$ because measurements of $C_V$ become too noisy at large $N$ and $L$.
+One sees from Fig.~\ref{fig:fig4} (a) and (b) that both the dimensionless quantity $R_N$ and $\xi_{\mathrm{VBS}}/L$ have crossing points for various system sizes.
+A power law fitting of crossings for adjacent system sizes eventually points to a single point, $N_c = 4.43(2)$ at the thermodynamic limit, $1/L= 0$, as shown in the inset of Fig.~\ref{fig:fig4} (b).
+A critical point near $N_c\approx 4.43$ can also be seen from the scaling of order parameters as a function of system sizes.
+One can see from Fig.~\ref{fig:fig4} (c) and (d) that at $N=4.44\approx N_c$, both $\chi_V(\mathbf{X})/\beta$ and $S_N(\mathbf{\Gamma})$ vanish in power law of system sizes, indicating a phase transition, although we note the exponents in the power law are different, and it means that the in this case, $\eta_N \neq \eta_V$.
+Although there is no lucid indication for a first-order transition, it is worth suspecting a weakly-first-order transition analogous to several DQC scenarios at small $N$s~\cite{song2024deconfined,zhaoScaling2022,possibilityHarada2013,latticeKaul2012}.
+Distinguishing a weakly first-order transition from a continuous one is a formidable task.
+It can not definitely be answered with the measurement of local observables, even though our $L$ is already larger than the previous work.